nortikin/sverchok/docs/nodes/number/formula_mk4.rst

    -  ``-1``: removes an outer layer of square brackets
    -  ``.0``: does nothing to the output
    -  ``+1``: will wrap the output one more time.
+- **Use AST**: (Default is off)
+   - this mode is only available in socket-less mode.
+You may want to look at the implementation source if it's doing things you aren't expecting.
+   - With AST off the original ``safe_eval`` is used.

 For example, let's consider the following setup: